-The local authority has a net revenue budget of £298.956 million that supports the delivery of the Council's corporate Well-Being Objectives, core services and statutory functions.
+The local authority has a net revenue budget of £286.885 million that supports the delivery of the Council's corporate Well-Being Objectives, core services and statutory functions.
 The net budget is financed by the Revenue Support Grant, Non-Domestic Rates (NDR) and Council Tax income.
 It excludes income from other financing streams such as other government grants, customer and client receipts, and interest which finance the gross revenue expenditure.
-The chart overleaf provides details of how the net revenue budget has been allocated for 2021-22.
+The chart below provides details of how the net revenue budget has been allocated for 2020-21.

-NET REVENUE BUDGET BY WELL-BEING OBJECTIVE 2021-22 (£M)
+NET REVENUE BUDGET BY WELL-BEING OBJECTIVE 2020-21 (£'000)